junyi-db/Databricks_Agent_Workshop_FY27/labs/04-agent-bricks-ka/README.md

 - **Knowledge sources** → **Add knowledge source** → **Volume**:
   - Volume path: `/Volumes/petronas_aiea/ops/raw_files/pdfs`
   - Click **Add**.
-  - **Description** (description of the unstructured documents):
+  - **Describe the Content** (description of the unstructured documents):
 ```
-This knowledge sources contains details on operational details pertaining to Petronas such as operational excellence SOP, Net Zero details, asset integrity, reporting standards, and maintenance manuals.
+Use for questions about operational policies, definitions, procedures, targets, sustainability commitments, asset integrity rules, or how to do something.
+Returns answers grounded in PETRONAS SOPs, the Net Zero 2050 brief, and the equipment maintenance manual.
 ```
 - **Instructions** (how the KA should answer):